programmfabrik/easydb-documentation/en/technical/types/collection/collection.md

 ### webfrontend_props

 It's an optional object with extra properties that the frontend can set and retrieve.
-This object must be merged with new properties and never be rewritten.
+This JSON map needs to be updated carefully by clients.
+Clients should only update the parts they care about and write back other parts which might have been written by other clients.

 #### presentation